PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Discussion

-When considering the prompt generation mechanism proposed in \textit{PADA}, our approach is still limited by the set of source domains \textit{PADA} is trained on.
-This affects the type of DRFs which are generated for a given test example, and might yield sub-optimal features for test examples stemming from domains which are semantically extremely unrelated to any of the source domains.
-Furthermore, we do not directly optimize the prompt generation process with the main prediction task, which might also contribute to sub-optimal DRF generation.
-These limitations are non-trivial to solve, yet might affect the model's overall ability to generalize to any possible domain, and might harm its overall performance.
-In future work, we plan to explore new ideas for tackling these limitations, in hopes of improving overall model performance and generalization in the any-domain adaptation setup.
-Furthermore, our framework can naturally be extended to accommodate multiple tasks and domains in a single model, which is another direction for future research.
+The prompt generation mechanism of \emph{PADA} is naturally limited by the set of source domains it is trained on.
+This might yield sub-optimal DRFs in prompts generated for examples stemming from target domains which are semantically unrelated to any of the source domains.
+To alleviate this issue, we allow \emph{PADA} to generate non-DRF words.
+Still, our prompt generation training process does not directly optimize for the downstream prediction task's objective, which might also contribute to sub-optimally generated prompts.
+In future work, we hope to improve these aspects of our approach and explore natural extensions that accommodate multiple tasks and domains in a single model.